Treatment: Detox, IOP, Counseling and Aftercare

 As IOP is completed, aftercare planning begins.
 Many people enjoy our aftercare group, and together with ongoing therapy aftercare helps you learn to apply the tools you’ve learned so you can remain abstinent even as life happens.
 12-Step or other outside community engagement is a vital component in ongoing recovery.
-For many people, sober living arrangements like our Woodland Recovery House allows a fresh start in a safe and structured environment.
+For many people, sober living arrangements can allow a fresh start in a safe and structured environment.

 We’re here to help you through every step of the process

 If it’s time to make a change, don’t hesitate to contact us.
 We are happy to answer questions, tell you more about our programs – or just listen.